The results are in!

 Global Youth Week is worldwide and wherever there is a group of young people under the age of 35 dancing!
 Anyone can participate so get on those dancing shoes and have some fun.

-Each year the RSCDS offers £500 Development Fund grants each to the three best proposals from Branches (only Branches are allowed to apply) regarding how your Branch is going to further develop engagement of young people over the coming year.
+Each year the RSCDS offers £500 Development Fund grants each to the three best proposals from Branches or Affiliated Groups regarding how you are going to further develop engagement of young people over the coming year.

 The RSCDS has been in existence for nearly 100 years and we would like it to continue to develop its membership and activities for at least another 100 years and to grow its membership!
 To achieve this one of the important things we need to do, among others, is to attract and engage more young people.
 We need young people learning to dance, to play music, to become teachers, to contribute ideas, to be on committees and be involved in planning activities.
 We need to ensure we evolve and develop to meet their aspirations and interests while ensuring we also cater strongly for those who have been dancing and playing music for many years.

-The aim of giving out these grants to Branches is therefore to encourage but also help facilitate Branches to attract young people to classes, events, membership of the Society, to get involved in Branch committees or planning and to become local teachers.
-It is up to the Branch to choose which particular aspect(s) they might want to focus on and which age groups in particular they want to attract.
+The aim of giving out these grants to Branches or Groups is therefore to encourage but also help facilitate them to attract young people to classes, events, membership of the Society, to get involved in Branch or Group committees or planning and to become local teachers.
+It is up to the Branch or Group to choose which particular aspect(s) they might want to focus on and which age groups in particular they want to attract.

 What can you do to inspire young people to dance?